llvm/circt/docs/RationaleFIRRTL.md

 [`firrtl.Utils.module_type`](https://www.chisel-lang.org/api/firrtl/latest/firrtl/Utils$.html#module_type(m:firrtl.ir.DefModule):firrtl.ir.BundleType),
 that returns a bundle representing a `firrtl.module`.
 However, this uses the inverse convention where `input` is flipped and `output` is unflipped.

+### `firrtl.mem`

+Unlike the SFC, the FIRRTL dialect represents each memory port as a distinct result value of the `firrtl.mem` operation.
+Also, the `firrtl.mem` node does not allow zero port memories for simplicity.
+Zero port memories are dropped by the .fir file parser.

 ### More things are represented as primitives